 When Girls Aloud were formed on television after winning reality show Popstars: The Rivals in 2002, few imagined the dark-haired girl from the North East of England would become an international superstar.
-One of five children raised on a Newcastle estate, Cheryl joined the Royal Ballet's summer school at nine, won various modelling competitions, appeared in advertisements and featured on television in dance recitals.
-Initially she seemed one of the less prominent members of Girls Aloud when they followed their Popstars: The Rivals triumph with a string of smash hits - including Sound Of The Underground, No Good Advice, Biology and I'll Stand By You - which disproved the myth that reality show stars had a short shelf life.
+One of five children raised on a Newcastle estate, Cheryl joined the Royal Ballet's summer school at nine, won various modeling competitions, appeared in advertisements and featured on television in dance recitals.
+Initially she seemed one of the less prominent members of Girls Aloud when they followed their Popstars: The Rivals triumph with a string of smash hits - including Sound Of The Underground, No Good Advice, Walk This Way and The Promise - which disproved the myth that reality show stars had a short shelf life.
 However, after collaborating on will.i.am's Heartbreaker, her profile rose dramatically and marriage to soccer star Ashley Cole helped make her a tabloid darling and fashion icon.
-Replacing Sharon Osbourne as an X Factor judge in 2008, her star went sky high, climaxing with the release of her debut solo album 3 Words in 2009.
+Replacing Sharon Osbourne as an X-Factor judge in 2008, her star went sky high, climaxing with the release of her debut album 3 Words in 2009.